Transaction account: Branch access

 Customers may need to attend a bank branch for a wide range of banking transactions including cash withdrawals and financial advice.
 There may be restrictions on cash withdrawals, even at a branch.
 For example, withdrawals of cash above a threshold figure may require notice.

 Many transactions that previously could only be performed at a branch can now be done in others ways, such as use of ATMs, online, mobile and telephone banking.

 Cheques

 Cheques were the traditional method of making withdrawals from a transaction account.

 Automated teller machines

 Automated teller machines (ATMs) enable customers of a financial institution to perform financial transactions without attending a branch.
 This enables, for example, cash to be withdrawn from an account outside normal branch trading hours.
 However, ATMs usually have quite low limits for cash withdrawals, and there may be daily limits to cash withdrawals other than at a branch.

 Mobile banking

-With the introduction of mobile banking a customer to perform banking transactions and payments, to view balances and statements, and various other facilities using their mobile phone.
+With the introduction of mobile banking; a customer may perform banking transactions and payments, view balances and statements, and use various other services using their mobile phone.
 In the UK this has become the leading way people manage their finances, as mobile banking has overtaken internet banking as the most popular way to bank.